Senserva-LLC/Pyserva/README.md

-# PyServa
+# Pyserva

 The Senserva Python Library is provided to help analyze and visualize data.
 The JupyterNotebookHelper module will assist users who are utilizing Jupyter Notebooks for their needs.
+The StandAloneApiHelper will be useful for those who want a pure Python experience.
+Our team has also made a sample report for Azure Connections, using the StandAloneApiHelper, which will automate the acquisition of data and building the report.

 # Install